Drug And Alcohol Addiction In Cleveland, Ohio

 Addiction Treatment in Cleveland

 CenterPoint at the J. Glen Smith Health Center is a major provider of public health services in the area.
-The majority of its patients are between the ages of 35 and 44, followed by those between 45 and 54.
-Approximately 50% of participants are a part of the alcohol abuse program; cocaine addiction makes up 18%.
+Approximately 50% of participants are a part of the alcohol abuse program; Cocaine addiction makes up 18%.
 For those who can pay, a sliding fee scale is applied to any charges.

 Additionally, Cleveland offers Access to Recovery (ATR) vouchers to eligible residents of Cuyahoga, Lorain, Mahoning, Stark, and Summit counties.
 Vouchers can be used to “purchase substance abuse clinical treatment and recovery support services.”